KlosStepan/tu-backend/README.md

 # tu-backend
-Backend k projektu `Transparentní účet` implementující backend bankovního systému transparentního účtu.
+Backend for the `Transparent Account` project implementing the backend of a transparent bank account system.

-## Tech Stack
+## Backend Tech Stack
-Využité technologie při tvorbě backendu:
+Technologies used in the backend development:
 - `Node.js` v.
 20.7,
 - `TypeScript` v.
 5.2,
-- knihovna `Express` v.
+- `Express` library v.
 4.17.

 ## REST API
-Implementujeme unrestricted endpointy k získávání veřejných informací.
+We implement unrestricted endpoints to retrieve public information.

-Routes: (TODO parametry)
+Routes: (TODO parameters)
 - GET /accounts
 - GET /balance
 - GET /transactions

-## Popis projektu a jeho fungování
+## Project Description and Functionality
-Je třeba provést `build`, který  odstraní TypeScript (build v tomto případě není terminus technicus, pouze "krok").
-TypeScript jsou anotace v JavaScriptu přítomné pouze při vývoji.
-Definujeme příkaz `start` v `package.json`, který odstraní TypeScript & spustí backend.
+To build, run the `build` command, which removes TypeScript (in this case, "build" is not a technical term, just a step).
+TypeScript annotations are present in JavaScript only during development.
+We define a `start` command in `package.json` that removes TypeScript and starts the backend.

 ### `npm run start`